wayfair/vsm-ios/Sources/LegacyVSM/Documentation.docc/VSM.md

 ![VSM Overview Diagram](vsm-diagram.png)

-This package provides helpful types for implementing VSM, such as the ``ViewState`` property wrapper (or the ``RenderedViewState`` property wrapper for UIKit views) which manages and renders the current `State`.
+This package provides helpful types for implementing VSM, such as the ``LegacyViewState`` property wrapper (or the ``LegacyRenderedViewState`` property wrapper for UIKit views) which manages and renders the current `State`.

+> Important: LegacyVSM exists to support a gradual move from Combine-based stateful workflows to Swift structured concurrency, which is the model used by VSM 2.0.
+>
+> If you are upgrading to version 2.0 of VSM, you are on a migration path: treat LegacyVSM as a bridge while you move existing VSM state machines off Combine and onto structured concurrency (async/await, tasks, and actors) in line with the modern VSM APIs.

 ## Topics